EthanSLin/Nutritional-Score-Classification/README.md

 It is well-established that junk food is usually lacking in nutrition, but does the same hold true for home-made foods?
-This project by Beomsuk Seo and Ethan Lin for DSC 80 at UCSD aims to answer that, and is a continuation of our previous project: https://ethanslin.github.io/Comfort-Food-Bias-Analysis/
+This project by Beomsuk Seo and Ethan Lin for DSC 80 at UCSD aims to answer that.
+Our exploratory data analysis of this dataset can be found <a href = 'https://ethanslin.github.io/Comfort-Food-Bias-Analysis/'>here</a>

 # Introduction